Updated May 11, 2023

-- Show Columns: Shows the list of columns from a specific table in the database server.
+- Show Columns: This lists columns from a specific table in the database server.

-- Show Processlist: Finds the currently running processes or threads in the MySQL server.
+- Show Processlist: Finds the MySQL server’s currently running processes or threads.

-With these features, DBA also provides some special tools as follows:
+With these features, DBA also provides some unique tools as follows:

 - Backup: Using the mysqldump tool, you can take a backup of one or multiple databases.

-- Maintain Tables: Responsible to provide commands to preserve the databases in the MySQL server.
+- Maintain Tables: Responsible for providing commands to preserve the databases in the MySQL server.

 Roles of MySQL Administration

-- Create Users: It defines how to add new users in the MySQL Server.
+- Create Users: It defines adding new users to the MySQL Server.